AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-analytics.md

 All fields in the XDM schema become available to Adobe Analytics as Context Data Variables with the following prefix `a.x.`.
 For example, `a.x.web.webinteraction.region`

 In this exercise, you map one XDM variable to a prop.
-Follow these same steps for any custom mapping you must do for any `eVar`, `prop`, `event`, or variable accessible via Processing Rules.
+Follow these same steps for any custom mapping that you must do for any `eVar`, `prop`, `event`, or variable accessible via Processing Rules.

 1. Go to the Analytics interface
 1. Go to [!UICONTROL Admin] > [!UICONTROL Admin Tools] > [!UICONTROL Report Suites ]